AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 host property indicates if a plugin is able to change the frame rate of the output clip from the default.

-The default value of the output clip's frame rate is host dependant, but in general, it will be based on the input clips frame rates.
+The default value of the output clip's frame rate is host dependent, but in general, it will be based on the input clips' frame rates.

 If the host allows a plugin to specify the frame rate of the output clip, then a plugin may do so during the :c:macro:`kOfxImageEffectActionGetClipPreferences`.
-For example a deinterlace plugin that separates both fields from fielded footage will want to do double the frame rate of the output clip.
+For example a deinterlace plugin that separates both fields from fielded footage will want to double the frame rate of the output clip.

 If a plugin changes the frame rate, it is effectively changing the number of frames in the output clip.
 If our hypothetical deinterlace